agile-ts/agile/packages/multieditor/README.md

 npm install @agile-ts/multieditor
 ```
 _Be aware that this is no standalone package!_ <br />
-To use Agile with the Api-Package you have to install the [Agile Core](https://www.npmjs.com/package/@agile-ts/core). <br />
+To use the Agile MultiEditor you have to install the [Agile Core](https://www.npmjs.com/package/@agile-ts/core). <br />
 To find out more take a look into the [docs](https://www.agile-ts.org/docs).